-Employees' tax is a withholding tax that the employer deducts from an employee's remuneration.
-It must be paid to SARS within 7 days after the end of the relevant month.
-Should the 7th day be a weekend or a holiday, then the employees' tax must be paid by the last business day before the 7th.
+This is a withholding tax that the employer deducts from an employee's remuneration.
+Employers are required to submit the EMP201 return and pay this tax to SARS within 7 days after the end of the month in which it was withheld.
+Should the 7th day fall on a weekend or public holiday, it must be paid by the last business day before the 7th.
 Any agreement between an employer and an employee where the employer undertakes not to withhold employees' tax, is void.